 - The 1st AI program was created in the 1950s.
 However, it is adopted and successfully applied to address several problems only recently.
 What caused the slow rate of adoption and what would cause the creation of an AI system that would completely replicate a human brain?

 There is a necessity to comprehend factors that could catapult certain technologies into the mainstream market, identify if there is a pattern that can help us predict or forecast the potential technologies that will emerge defining THE FUTURE.
 The first digital camera even though invented in 1975 gained acceptance only in the later 1990’s and early 2000’s, what caused the technology to replace the older film cameras 25 years after its invention.
-Probably improvements in image quality of digital cameras, the proliferation of PCs to store and process images etc., it is always essential to comprehend factors that could accelerate adoption of an emerging technology.
+Probably improvements in image quality of digital cameras, the proliferation of PCs to store and process images etc., it is always essential to comprehend factors that could accelerate adoption of emerging technology.
 Imagine someone building a film-camera in late 1990’s.
 Even if built with awesome features, it would have been sure recipe for disaster.
 History can be helpful to provoke our thoughts.
 Product Managers of film camera products could have used the data to anticipate threat and take corrective action.
 Product Managers of digital camera should have used the data to identify factors that could have accelerated the adoption of digital photography.
-We are always on the cusp of major technological changes, a structured analysis is required to differentiate fad from reality for analyzing which major technologies are poised to become a reality and how.
+We are always on the cusp of major technological changes.
+A structured analysis is required to differentiate fad from reality for analyzing which major technologies are poised to become a reality and how.
 Later evaluate the impact on the new product both from a perspective of threat and opportunity.
-Product Manager has to build customer insights through experiments and observing customers in their natural habitat, immersing in their business, assimilating their business process, problems, and challenges and not just listen to what they say but to read between the lines to understand what they did not say.
+Product Manager has to build customer insights through experiments and to observe customers in their natural habitat, immersing in their business, assimilating their business process, problems, and challenges and not just listen to what they say but to read between the lines to understand what they did not say.
 Customers might not be able to articulate what business challenges they might face in future.
 Based on trends affecting the product and general understanding of customers’ business environment, Product Manager should anticipate customers’ requirements and ensure that the new product will optimally address the requirements of tomorrow.
 Product Manager can do so by looking outside the boundaries of existing customers and trying to establish a generalized view of how the market evolves because of changes in external factors influencing technologies and customer behaviors.
 One plausibility to understand future is to comprehend what has caused the present to diverge from past and use that as a reference to anticipate what will cause future to diverge from the present.

 Let me pick a contemporary example – AI (Artificial Intelligence).
 AI is a vast domain with several tiers of intelligence according to the use-cases that it intends to address.
-Following three categories outline broader classification of AI products.
+Following three categories outline a broader classification of AI products.